udaykiran-29/predusk-assessment/Predusk/README.md

 * **Frontend:** React (built with Create React App)
 * **Backend:** Node.js with Express.js
-* **Database:** MySQL (hosted on PlanetScale)
+* **Database:** PostgreSQL (hosted on Neon)

 The React frontend communicates with the Node.js backend via REST API calls.
-The backend then queries the MySQL database to retrieve or modify data.
+The backend then queries the PostgreSQL database to retrieve or modify data.

 ---